nicplackle/Game.play/README.md

 #### Why we are proud on this element above?

-Well cause the navigations looks really awesome with the cool and relatable icons in it!
-Also our lay-out as you can see isn't a mess.
-We really thought a lot about the lay-out and the design of it.
+Well cause the navigation looks really awesome with the cool and relatable icons in it!(Yes it does work too) Also our lay-out, as you can see, isn't a mess.
+We really thought a lot about the lay-out and the design of it and spend a lot of time on it and changed our minds like 3 times.

 ### What did we use?
 1. HTML